-Because Namenda is one of those medications which will typically “trigger” an automatic decline by an insurance underwriter once it appears on your prescription database check.
-Which means that if you have been prescribed Namenda in the past or are currently taking Namenda, you will not be considered eligible for a traditional term or whole life insurance policy.
+Because Namenda is one of those medications that will typically “trigger” an automatic decline by an insurance underwriter once it appears on your prescription database check.
+This means that if you have been prescribed Namenda in the past or are currently taking Namenda, you will not be considered eligible for a traditional term or whole life insurance policy.

 Why do life insurance companies care if I’ve been prescribed Namenda?

 Life insurance companies care that an individual has been prescribed Namenda because it is an easy and cost-effective way to rule out any individuals who have been diagnosed with or are suffering from symptoms that may be related to dementia and/or Alzheimer’s disease.
 Two medical conditions which most (if not all) traditional life insurance companies will immediately deny coverage for.

 What rate (or price) can I qualify for?

 Now because most (if not all) life insurance companies are going to immediately deny anyone applying for “traditional” life insurance coverage after having been prescribed Namenda, the next possible option one might want to pursue an “alternative” product such as a guaranteed issue life insurance policy or an accidental death policy.